beesmarvelousknees/vanity/README.md

 ## How to Run

+1) Use `has_valid_chars.py` to ensure that your desired suffix is made of valid characters supported by the bech32 address specification.
+You don't want to waste a bunch of compute looking for a suffix that is impossible to find.
-1) In `vanity.py` add your desired vanity suffix(es) to the 'vanities' list. **I recommend a vanity suffix of 5 chars or less**.
+2) In `vanity.py` add your desired vanity suffix(es) to the 'vanities' list. **I recommend a vanity suffix of 5 chars or less**.
 See below for details.
-2) In `vanity.py` adjust the input of time.sleep() to make your CPU work harder or less hard.
+3) In `vanity.py` adjust the input of time.sleep() to make your CPU work harder or less hard.

 ```python
 python -m venv .env